Lua Scripting Tutorial, Part 2¶

 Rotation.New

-means we are telling the script to rotate our object to a new set of coordinates.(0, 60, 0)
+means you are telling the script to rotate our object to a new set of coordinates.(x, y, z)

-are the x, y, and z coordinates (respectively) of where we want our switch to rotate to.
-We want to rotate our switch up along the y-axis by 90 degrees.
+are the coordinates (respectively) of where you want our switch to rotate to.
+You want to rotate our switch up along the y-axis by 90 degrees.

 Note